 In Dutch-speaking Flanders, colorful parades greet St. Nicholas with bands and banners picturing the saint.
 He and his Zwarte Piet assistants come in November, or early December, by boat, train, or on horseback to get ready for his feast day, the 6th of December.
 The Sinterklaas season is mainly a children's festival because December 6th is a special day for children, rather than whole families as in the Netherlands.
 St. Nicholas visits Flemish children more than once.
 He visits in schools, sports clubs and homes, asking children if they have done their best in the past year.
 He checks in his big book to see if they are telling the truth.
 In shops and department stores, St Nicholas sits on a throne and children queue to greet him and receive a small gift.
 St. Nicholas also makes appearances at the special St. Nicholas circuses that are popular in Belgium.
 Saint Nicholas churches often collect toys and gifts for the needy at special services honoring the saint.

-The Belgian postal service, bpost, has had a long tradition of responding to children’s letters to St. Nicholas.
+The Belgian postal service, bpost, has had a long tradition of responding to children's letters to St. Nicholas.
 In 2016, for the first time, 2,200 red mail boxes were distributed across the country.
 Decorated with a miter and beard, they remind children and parents to send their letters or drawings to Saint Nicholas.
 The 30 workers at the Saint Nicholas Secretariat processes over 10,000 a day.
 Each child will receive a note and small surprise from St. Nicholas by December 6th if the letter was received by November 29th.
 The number was up 40% over 2015 and over 300,000 were received in 2018.
-The address is Sain- Nicolas, Rue du Paradis 1, 0612 Ciel or Sinterklaas, Spanjestraat 1, 0612 Hemel.
-Letters do not need stamps and may be sent in any mailbox, not just the special boxes; they must have the sender’s address clearly written on the back to ensure receipt of a reply.
+The address is Saint- Nicolas, Rue du Paradis 1, 0612 Ciel, for French, or Sinterklaas, Spanjestraat 1, 0612 Hemel, for Dutch.
+Letters do not need stamps and may be sent in any mailbox, not just the special boxes; they must have the sender's address clearly written on the back to ensure receipt of a reply.